Under Trump, WhiteHouse.gov was a disaster. Biden’s team revamped it in 6 weeks

 Ostrower sees the site as an important symbol of the new administration.
 “That’s why the accessibility and inclusion elements are so crucial.
 We wanted to demonstrate that there’s a set of values at work,” he says.
 But it wasn’t just about optics.
 His team wanted to “demonstrate that the values of accessibility and inclusion aren’t just things that you pay lip service to but they’re hard technical things that are important,” he says.

 That includes fast load times, legible fonts, and simple site navigation.
 “We wanted to reach the widest audience possible and ensure users have access to this information,” says Wide Eye technical manager and accessibility specialist Erica Andersen, who led the design of accessibility and usability features like site navigation and its performance on mobile.
-The team also worked with a Wisconsin firm it engaged for the Democratic National Convention site called Beyond Vision to review the site, which was created with web development firm 10up.
-(Beyond Vision engages people with visual impairments who specialize in website accessibility testing and certification.)

 We asked an accessibility expert to critique the site.
 She was largely impressed.
 “There are accessibility basics that anyone should have . . . so anyone can get through the website,” says Jenny Lay-Flurrie, chief accessibility officer at Microsoft.
 She checked the accessibility of WhiteHouse.gov using a free tool called Accessibility Insights and found the site to be navigable with assistant technology and found zero issues overall.
 “It was very clear that accessibility had been considered,” she notes, adding that there is still more that can be done to “continually up the bar of inclusion,” such as introducing sign language for videos.